caraya/personal-blog/content/blog/ai-generated-ui-and-the-accessibility-prompt-problem.md

 The two skills above are examples of reusable skills that you can invoke from any prompt, giving you a consistent set of accessibility guidelines to follow when generating UIs with AI.

-## Conclusion: Use AI As A Tool, Not A Replacement
+## Conclusion: use AI as a tool, not a replacement

 AI is a tool that can assist in generating user interfaces, but it is not a replacement for human designers and developers.
 While AI can help to generate designs quickly, it is unlikely to produce designs that are truly inclusive and accessible without explicit guidance.
 You should be explicit about what you ask AI to do, and you should always review the generated designs to ensure that they meet the accessibility standards you want to enforce.